 - Joint pain

-In addition to the physical symptoms of obesity, being severely overweight can also have a negative impact psychologically.
+In addition to the physical symptoms of obesity, being severely overweight can have a negative impact psychologically.
 Obesity can also lead to increased anxiety and depression, as well as disordered eating patterns.

 The risks of developing obesity can be any combination of genetic, metabolic, hormonal, environmental and lifestyle factors.
 Ultimately, however, excessive weight gain happens when more calories are taken in than the body can burn through normal daily activities and exercising.
 Obesity can sometimes also occur due to certain underlying medical conditions, such as from a side effect of medication taken for a different health condition.